assaabloy-ppi/salt-channel/files/spec/spec-salt-channel-v2-draft5.md

 might.
 R1 therefore establishes a TCP connection to R2 and sends M1 to R2.
 R2, in turn, does not directly handle this host, but R2 knows that S does.
-R2 therefore establishes a BLE connection with S and sends M1 to S. And from there the Salt Channel session can be established over multiple unencrypted links.
+R2 therefore establishes a BLE connection with S and sends M1 to S. From there the Salt Channel session can be established over multiple unencrypted links.

 However, in this case, R1 will not know when the Salt Channel session terminates.
 Same for relay R2.
 They only see encrypted application data in AppMessage packets once the session has been established.
-This results in the situation where R2 must keep the BLE connection even after the session is closed.
-This can be wasteful and possibly hinders new connections from being established.
+This results in the situation where R2 must keep the BLE connection open even after the session is closed.
+This may waste valuable resources and possibly hinders new connections from being established.

-These situations motivates the principle:
+These type of situations motivates the principle:

-    Anyone on the transport path of a Salt Channel (a relay server for example) should be able to determine whether a Salt Channel session has been closed without having access to encrypted data.
+    Anyone on the transport path of a Salt Channel (a relay server for example) should be able to determine whether a Salt Channel session has been closed without having access to the encrypted data.

-So, to conclude, we must have a end-of-session flag that is not encrypted.
-This flag is the last bit of the two-byte header.
+So, to conclude, we must have a last message flag that is not encrypted.
+It must be set by the application layer for the last message of the Salt Channel session and must be readable to any relay node on the transportation path between the client and the server.